jacob2512/MSOXML-Reports/README.md

 ==============

 Reporting Framework using
-the Office XML Format from Microsoft Office 2003.
+the Office XML API from Microsoft Office 2003.